openstack/nova/HACKING.rst

 - Do not import objects, only modules (*)
 - Do not import more than one module per line (*)
 - Do not make relative imports
+- Do not make new nova.db imports in nova/virt/*
 - Order your imports by the full module path
 - Organize your imports according to the following template